minato37103710/Tiny-url-Wrapper/README.md

 # Tiny-URL-Wrapper
-This repository is an API wrapper made in Python for t-ur.site.
+This repository is an API wrapper made in Python for Tiny-URL.

 # Usage
 ```python